- 1 Top 7 Best CB Radios Compared

 #6 Midland 75-822 40 Channel – Best Value/Best HandheldWHY WE LIKE IT: This basic, ultra-compact Radioddity CB-27 CB Radio is the perfect beginner’s radio, owning just enough features without overwhelming the senses.
 We most appreciated its size, weighing less than 1 pound and measuring roughly 4 by 4 by 1 inch.
 This allows for a greater variety of mounting options in or around your dashboard.

 Our favorite Midland 75-822 40 Channel CB-Way Radio feature is its handheld function with solid button placement and feel, along with textured knobs on top for volume and squelch controls.
 Its a true handheld with an optional walkie-talkie antenna and battery pack, so it can be used in multiple vehicles without much trouble.
 Its only downside is that power reduces to 3 watts when using an external battery, which reduces range.
 However, if you are in an area with little competing signal traffic, structures, or diversified terrain, it should not present much of an issue.
+This is definitely the best handheld CB that we’ve used.

 Rounding it the Midland 75-822 40 Channel CB-Way Radio are its LCR (last channel) buttons and memory function buttons that go to stored channels.
 Programming is a breeze with a simple press of the ‘Function’ button and holding down one of five memory buttons.